ABOUT

 -

-We don’t impose, and we won’t be imposed upon.
+We do not impose, and we will not be imposed upon.

 -